TKanX/grade-analyzer/README.md

    Open the browser and navigate to the server address to `http://localhost` to access the GradeAnalyzer application.
 (Use the configured Nginx server address if applicable)

+> **Note:** If you are developing the application, you need to install the development dependencies in the root directory to use linting and formatting tools.

 ## Usage

 The GradeAnalyzer application provides a RESTful API to interact with the GradeAnalyzer backend.
 The API endpoints are documented in the [API.md](backend/docs/API.md) file.